 My son needs significant accommodations in his learning.
-Is this unfair to other children?
+Does this give an unfair advantage?
+What about the other children who do not receive accommodations?

 As my son completed the neuropsychological evaluation, the doctor pulled me aside.